Belfast and Moosehead Lake Railroad (2009): History

 The loss of the lease with the City forced the BPS to relocate the railroad's excursion train service in 2013 to the 19th century station house at the City Point Museum site, a property which the BPS subsequently purchased from its long-time private owner.
 The remaining 0.64 mi of City-owned grade from the City Point turnout to the Belfast/Waldo town line as well as the 30 mi of State-owned grade beyond continues to be available to the B&MLRR over which it now operates its scheduled seasonal weekend excursion service from the City Point station to the bogs beyond Waldo, as well as other special event runs and group charters over that and other parts of the line.

-In late September 2014 the City began the process of pulling up and scrapping the grade's over 300 ST of late 19th and early 20th century rolled 75 lb/yd steel rail, spikes, tie plates, sleepers, and other materials.
+In late September 2014, the City began the process of pulling up and scrapping the grade's over 300 ST of late 19th and early 20th century rolled 75 lb/yd steel rail, spikes, tie plates, sleepers, and other materials.
 Between May and September 2016 extensive grading, paving, installation of railings and other physical upgrading work was undertaken along the corridor to complete its conversion to a formal pedestrian and bike trail called the "Passy Rail Trail".

-Unity, Maine Operations

-Passenger trains begin at the BML's headquarters in Unity, Maine.
-Regular trains depart at 11 a.m. and 1:30 p.m.
+As of 2018, operations have since been moved to their current location, Unity, Maine, while City Point Center Yard and Station is now used as a storage area to store their equipment.
+Passenger trains depart at 11 a.m. and 1:30 p.m.
 These trains generally head west past Unity Pond, through the Burnham Bog, and then reverse back to Unity Station and Depot.
 Eastbound trains will terminate either at the Maine Organic Farmers and Gardeners Association Station in Thorndike, ME, or Farwell General Store, also located in Thorndike.
 Trains run nearly year round, with the winter season picking up in late February, and running through the winter holiday season.

 Rail Bike rides are also operated in conjunction with normal trains, only during the summer season.
 These are pedal-powered carts that ride the rails, with accommodations for two riders per bike along with a baggage compartment.